 Your baby's stomach grows from the size of an almond (day one) to a ping pong ball (day three) to a medium chicken egg (day seven).
 The amount of breastmilk your baby can hold will increase from one teaspoon to up to two ounces during that time.

-Newborns usually take between one-half to one ounce per feeding the first few days.
+Newborns usually take between one-half to one ounce per feeding during the first week.
 Although it is difficult to measure the exact amount of milk, there are ways to reassure yourself and others that your baby is getting enough milk.

 In general, you can tell if your baby is getting enough milk if:

-this when you are reassured about your baby's urine output.
+Stop doing this when are reassured about your baby's urine output.

 Stools from breastfed babies change in color and consistency during the first week: